Max-V-Walker/The-Office-Trivia-Game/readme.md

 This project is a fun and simplistic take on a trivia game based off NBC's, The Office.

 Questions for each difficulty are randomized that way each time you play, it's a different set of questions presented to the player.
+Guess a question correctly, and gain 5 points to your total score.
+Guess a question incorrectly, and no harm will come to your total score.

+See at the end our thoughts on your level of Office fandom!

 https://the-office-trivia-game.vercel.app/